Hike among giant lava pillars and volcanic caves in Dimmuborgir, Iceland

 You’ll find the Dimmuborgir lava field on the east shore of Lake Mývatn in North Iceland, just a 1-hour drive from the town of Akureyri.

 Explore the Dimmuborgir lava formations at your own pace by walking along the color-coded hiking trails marked on the map near the entrance.
-The paths are fairly easy to walk and can take anywhere from 10 minutes to 2 hours to complete.
+The paths are easy to walk and take 10 minutes to 2 hours to complete.

 If you’re a Game of Thrones fan, the area might look familiar!
 The snow-dusted lava caves were the base camp for Mance Rayder and his wildling army in season 3.

-Dimmuborgir’s dramatic lava fields also feature in Icelandic folklore.
-Legend has it, the caves are home to the 13 Yule Lads, or Icelandic Santa Clauses.
+Dimmuborgir’s dramatic lava fields are also featured in Icelandic folklore.
+Legend has it that the caves are home to the 13 Yule Lads, or Icelandic Santa Clauses.
 It’s also said Satan landed here when he was thrown out of heaven and built the catacombs of hell.